nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_fhir_overrides.md

 folder: functional_spec
 ---
 ## Rationale
-The Booking Standard attempts to align with unmodified versions of the <a href="https://fhir.hl7.org.uk/StructureDefinition" target="_blank">CareConnect FHIR Profiles</a> to ensure validation works without an excessive number of exceptions to maintain.
-On occassions the Booking Standard has deviated from the defaults and below is a list of the affected profiles and the related overrides.
+The Booking Standard attempts to align with unmodified versions of the <a href="https://fhir.hl7.org.uk/StructureDefinition" target="_blank">CareConnect FHIR Profiles</a> to increase familiarity and ensure validation works without an excessive number of exceptions to maintain.
+On occassions though it is necesary for the Booking Standard to deviate from the defaults and below is a list of the affected profiles and related overrides.

+The main reason for the overriding the profiles is because there is a reilance on data that, as default, is not mandatory.
+For example, the Booking Standard stipulates a requirement for start and end, within Appointment, to be populated, ensuring a time period is allocated and agreed between the Provider and Consumer and something tangiable can be given to the patient.
+Furthermore, the decision to utilise contained resources was an attempt to simplify the inital implementations, rather than adopt standard FHIR bundles.

 ## Overrides
 ### <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Appointment-1" target="_blank">Appointment</a>